Lincoln Memorial Reflecting Pool: 2009 restoration

 Using funding from the American Recovery and Reinvestment Act of 2009, the National Park Service reconstructed the Lincoln Memorial Reflecting Pool.
+The project was managed by the Louis Berger Group.
+Construction on the 18-month, $30.74 million project began in November 2010.
+In May 2011, workers began sinking the first of 2,133 wood pilings into a 40 ft layer of soft, marshy river clay and some dredged-up material atop bedrock to support a new pool.
 The pool's water supply system was updated to eliminate stagnant water by circulating water from the Tidal Basin; the pool was formerly filled using potable water from the city.
-Paved walking paths were added to the north and south sides of the pool to replace worn grass and to prevent further erosion.
-Construction on the 18-month, $30.74 million project began in November 2010.
-In May 2011, workers began sinking the first of 2,113 wood pilings into a 40 ft layer of soft, marshy river clay and some dredged material atop bedrock to support a new pool.
+Paved walking paths were added to the north and south sides of the pool to replace worn grass and to prevent erosion.
 The pool reopened on August 31, 2012.
-The project was managed by the Louis Berger Group.

 Post-restoration operation

-Within weeks of the pool's reopening in 2012, it had to be drained and cleaned at a cost of $100,000 due to algae in the pool.
-The algae growth was so extensive it almost completely covered the surface of the pool.
-Using an ozone disinfectant system installed during the renovation, the National Park Service said it would double the amount of algae-killing ozone in the pool to control future outbreaks.
+Within weeks of the pool's reopening in 2012, it had to be drained and cleaned for $100,000 due to algae in the pool.
+The algae growth almost completely covered the surface of the pool.
+The National Park Service said that, using an ozone disinfectant system installed during the restoration, they would double the amount of algae-killing ozone in the pool in an effort to control future outbreaks.
 In 2013, construction on the National World War II Memorial damaged the eastern end of the Reflecting Pool.
-NPS workers closed the eastern 30 ft of the pool in August 2015 to repair the basin, work that was completed in the summer of 2016.

-The Reflecting Pool was completely drained in June 2017 to control a parasitical outbreak.
-The parasite, which causes swimmer's itch, infects snails which inhabit the pool.
-More than 80 ducks and ducklings have died at the pool due to parasitical infection since May 20.
-Park Service workers said the work and refilling of the pool would take 10 days.
+National Park Service workers closed the eastern 30 ft of the pool in August 2015 to repair the basin, work that was completed in the summer of 2016.
+The Reflecting Pool was completely drained in June 2017 to control a schistosome outbreak.
+The parasite, which causes swimmer's itch, infected the snails that inhabited the pool and ultimately killed more than 80 ducks and ducklings in a few weeks during spring 2017.